danielbehargithub/MuskTweets-Impact-on-TeslaStock/README.md

 - Encoded semantic similarity between each tweet and a Tesla reference paragraph using **SentenceTransformer (`all-MiniLM-L6-v2`)**

 Finally, the **keyword relevance** and **semantic similarity** components were fused into a unified **final relevance score**.
-The combination used an *adaptive weighting scheme* — tweets containing richer Tesla-related vocabulary received higher weight on the semantic similarity component, while others relied more on keyword frequency.
+The combination used an *adaptive weighting scheme* - tweets containing richer Tesla-related vocabulary received higher weight on the semantic similarity component, while others were "punished" by there low vocabulary frequency.
 This allowed the model to balance explicit term presence with contextual meaning.

+The following examples illustrate how the adaptive weighting translates textual content into relevance scores:

+- **“Tesla stock price is too high imo”**
+  → A historically impactful tweet that caused an immediate stock drop.
+  It includes direct Tesla and financial terms, yielding a **keyword score of 6**,
+  a **semantic similarity score of 8.6**, and a **final relevance of 8.2**.
+  High overall relevance reflects both explicit Tesla mention and strong contextual match.

+- **“I should clarify: Tesla stock is obviously high based on past & present, but low if you believe in Tesla's future.”**
+  → Semantically rich and Tesla-focused - **final relevance ≈ 8.9**.

+- **“Thanks for the longstanding faith in SpaceX...”**
+  → Although similar in tone, this tweet concerns **SpaceX**, not Tesla.
+  Only a minor overlap in clean energy terminology yields a **keyword score of 2**
+  and a **final relevance of ~2.5**, correctly identifying it as off-topic.

+This demonstrates how the **adaptive weighting scheme** rewards tweets that are semantically aligned with Tesla-related language,
+while off-topic messages - even from the same author - receive substantially lower relevance scores.

 Each tweet therefore receives two key features:
-- `sentiment_score` — representing tone and polarity
+- `sentiment_score` - representing tone and polarity
-- `final_relevance` — representing contextual relevance to Tesla
+- `final_relevance` - representing contextual relevance to Tesla

 3. **Financial Alignment**
    - Merged tweet timestamps with Tesla hourly stock prices (`merge_asof`)